TransLink (British Columbia): Branding

 Shortly after its inception, TransLink's board of directors approved replacement of the old BC Transit colours with TransLink's new blue and yellow colour scheme, or livery.
 It also created brands for the agency's different services, each with a different logo based on these colours, with the exception of the West Coast Express.
 The board decided against changing West Coast Express's purple colour to blue, since purple and yellow create a premium brand differentiable from TransLink's blue and yellow livery.
 Repainting of vehicles did not incur any additional costs, as it was completed during regular maintenance repaints or new vehicle purchases.
 At the time of approval, TransLink estimated that it would take until the end of 2007 to convert the entire fleet to the new livery.

 In 2001, TransLink introduced a new set of long-distance buses under the ExpressBus brand with its own livery.
 In 2018, TransLink began to replace these buses and the ExpressBus livery was abandoned for a revised version of the new corporate livery introduced in 2005.

 In 2003, TransLink placed an order for 228 new trolley buses which began to arrive in 2005.
 These buses featured a new livery composed of yellow, blue, and two shades of grey, which was then adopted as a permanent corporate livery.
 This new livery was later added to older SeaBus vessels and SkyTrain rolling stock in an attempt to unify the fleet.

 In January 2020, TransLink converted most of its B-Line service into a new service called RapidBus, whose vehicles sported a new livery.
 The RapidBus livery is a variation of the standard TransLink livery but features a green-and-blue colour scheme.

 Infrastructure and planning services

 TransLink maintains some pieces of infrastructure in the region, in addition to its core public transit services.

 Major Road Network

 TransLink works with municipalities within the region to plan and maintain the region's Major Road Network (MRN).
 The MRN consists of major arterial roads throughout the region which carry commuter, transit, and truck traffic.
 The 675 km network serves to connect the provincial highway system with local municipalities' road networks.
 TransLink contributes funding for the operation and maintenance of the MRN, but ownership and operation of the roads remain with the local municipalities.
 Road, cycling, and pedestrian improvement projects in the MRN are also partially funded by TransLink.
-As a part of the MRN, TransLink also owns and maintains five bridges within the region:
+As a part of the MRN, TransLink also owns and maintains four bridges within the region: